 Cisnormativity/cissexism: The assumption that all people are cisgender, i.e. that all people feel alignment between the sex and/or gender they were assigned at birth, their body, and their identity.

-Gender: How we might perceive our identity as male, female, both or neither, regardless of our physical bodies; ideas and norms can change over time and can vary between cultures.
+Gender: How we perceive our identity as masculine, feminine, both or neither, regardless of our physical bodies; ideas and norms can change over time and can vary between cultures.

 Gender Attribution: The way that your identity is perceived by others.
-The act of categorizing people we come into contact with as male, female, or another identity.
+The act of categorizing people we come into contact with as masculine, feminine, or another identity.
 This can be related to gender expression and gender identity, and can be mediated by stereotypical and/or cissexist and heterosexist understandings of what a ‘man’ and a ‘woman’ should be.
 Gender attribution can result in misgendering.

 Gender Expression: How a person publicly presents their gender, which can include external characteristics and behaviours that are socially defined as either masculine or feminine.
 Examples include dress (clothing), hair, grooming, mannerisms, speech patterns, and voice.
 A person’s name and pronoun are also common ways of expressing gender.